NeilSWells/iolairPanelMeter/README.md

 Add the display connector on the same side.
 Make sure it's the right way up.
 Snip off any excess on the connector pins.

 Add the 7 segment display to the other side.
 The decimal points should be adjacent to the little tab sticking out from the base of the board.
+Make sure that the display is parallel to the white rectangle on the PCB.
+I lightly solder one central pin to tack the part in place.
+You can then hold the board and align the part by briefly re-melting the soldered pin.
+Only once you're happy with the alignment, solder the rest of the pins.
+This technique works well for the rest of the multi pin components.

 ### Main board